someodd/someodd.github.io/_posts/2024-03-31-irc-server.md

 sudo certbot renew --dry-run
 ```

+Please note, something I don't like about this script and would like to update in the future, is that I think it should use Atheme's global notice module.

 # Atheme

 I like Atheme because it seems to have an active community, basically works well out-of-the-box, and is relatively straightforward.